1986–87 in English football: Diary of the season

 21 March 1987 – Everton keep their title hopes alive with a 2–1 home win over Charlton Athletic.
 The latest relegation crunch thriller sees Southampton beat Aston Villa 5–0 at The Dell.
-Down in the Second Division, Plymouth boost their hopes of reaching the First Division for the first time by beating Grimsby 5–0 at Home Park.
+In the Second Division, Plymouth Argyle boost their hopes of reaching the First Division for the first time by beating Grimsby Town 5–0 at Home Park.

-22 March 1987 – A First Division clash at White Hart Lane adds heat to the title race as Tottenham beat Liverpool 1–0.
+22 March 1987 – A First Division clash at White Hart Lane adds heat to the title race as Tottenham Hotspur beat Liverpool 1–0.
 Liverpool are still six points ahead of their nearest rivals Everton, who have two games in hand and a superior goal difference, while Tottenham are 14 points off the top but have five games in hand.

 24 March 1987 – Charlton Athletic and Oxford United share the points in a goalless draw at Selhurst Park and stay clear of the bottom four.
 Southampton move closer to safety with a 3–0 home win over Luton Town.
-West Ham's downturn continues with a 2–0 home defeat to Sheffield Wednesday.
+West Ham United's downturn continues with a 2–0 home defeat to Sheffield Wednesday.
 Wimbledon move closer to securing a top-half finish to their first season in the First Division by beating Coventry City 2–1.

 25 March 1987 – Aston Villa drop two more points in their survival battle as they draw 1–1 at home to Watford.
-Leicester climb out of the bottom four with a 4–1 home win over QPR.
-Newcastle remain bottom after drawing 1–1 at home to Tottenham.
+Leicester City climb out of the bottom four with a 4–1 home win over Queens Park Rangers.
+Newcastle United remain bottom after drawing 1–1 at home to Tottenham Hotspur.

 26 March 1987 – Arsenal pay Leicester City £850,000 for 24-year-old striker Alan Smith, and then loan him back to Leicester until the end of the season.

 28 March 1987 – Liverpool's title bid is hit with a shock 2–1 home defeat against Wimbledon.
 Everton gain a crucial 1–0 victory over Arsenal at Highbury, boosting their title hopes and leaving the home side's title hopes looking slim.
 Manchester City crash to the bottom of the table with a 4–0 defeat against Leicester City at Filbert Street, which is a major boost for the home side's survival hopes.
 Aston Villa boost their own survival bid with a 1–0 home win over Coventry City.
-Luton Town go third with a 3–1 home win over Tottenham.
-Newcastle climb off the bottom of the table with a 2–0 home win over Southampton.
+Luton Town go third with a 3–1 home win over Tottenham Hotspur.
+Newcastle United climb off the bottom of the table with a 2–0 home win over Southampton.
 Portsmouth go top of the Second Division with a 3–1 home win over Sunderland.

 29 March 1987 – Second Division Blackburn Rovers lift the Full Members' Cup by beating First Division Charlton Athletic 1–0 at Wembley with a goal from Colin Hendry in their first Wembley final for 27 years.